tiagomms/Ecole-42-Projects/05_fractol/README.md

 - other4
 - other5

-Number of iterations - 0 to infinity
+Number of iterations: 0 to infinity

-It displays the picked fractal.
-A menu was written inside the window.